SteveWalsh1989/Sceal/README.md

 Scéal is for people who do not want their notes trapped inside a cloud-first product.

 - Notes are stored locally
-- Export is built in
+- Date-range export and full-library export are built in
+- Full-library restore validates the archive and writes a pre-restore safety backup
 - Local backups are supported
-- Import from Diarly is supported
+- Import from Markdown folders, Scéal exports, Diarly, and Day One is supported

 ## Build the app locally